83nnett/SwiftUI-CoreData-Example/README.md

 # SwiftUI-CoreData-Example

-A small application to demonstrate an easy implentation of how to include Core Data within a SwiftUI application.
+A small application to demonstrate an easy implentation of how Core Data can be used within a SwiftUI application.

 A beginners explanation to CoreData and the codebase: